lmvdz/pritunl-authy-azure-plugin/README.md

 ## Requirements:

-> Pritunl Azure SSO Login enabled
+> **Pritunl Azure SSO Login enabled**

-> Authy requires each user to have a valid mobile phone number
+> **Authy requires each user to have an E.164 compliant mobile phone number**

-> Each user in Office365 must have an E.164 compliant mobile phone number
+> **Each user in Office365 must have an E.164 compliant mobile phone number**

 ## Program Flow:

 *Your users must log into the pritunl web portal using Azure SSO.* (This creates a new user in the Pritunl user DB with the correct user_name)

+*Your users must use the profile generated from logging in through Azure SSO in their Pritunl Client/OpenVPN Client*

 *This is needed as the user_name in pritunl must be their azure email address.*

 *This is the only way to retrieve the correct person's profile data from Microsoft Graph.*

 ![Program Flow](./pritunl-authy-azure-plugin.png)